Skip to content

 Design notes

-• One thread per entity (v1): busy entities may mix decision and implementation topics in one thread.
+• One thread per entity: busy entities may mix decision and implementation topics in one thread.
 The data model is ready for multiple titled threads without migration when the need materializes.

-• Messages live in the sprint graph (Discussion / DiscussionMessage vertices), so discussions are queryable collaboration context for both humans and agents — not throwaway chat history.
-Deleting a sprint deletes its discussions.
+• Messages live in the scope's graph (Discussion / DiscussionMessage vertices), so discussions are queryable collaboration context for both humans and agents — not throwaway chat history.
+Deleting an intent (or a v1 sprint) deletes its discussions.

-• Search is sprint-scoped substring search (minimum 3 characters); full-text search is a named follow-up.
+• Search is scoped substring search within the intent or sprint (minimum 3 characters); full-text search is a named follow-up.